manjugb/cgm-QandA/READMEQA.md

   -What things you need to install the software and how to install them java and maven needs to be install before running this maven project http://maven.apache.org/install.html https://www.java.com/en/

 # Command Line:
-download this project unzip and save into local folder where maven and java installed on window command line go to folder run mvn clean test
+Download this project unzip and save into local folder where maven and java installed on window command line go to folder run mvn clean test

 # Ecliplse:
 Install spring-boot from eclipse market to run from spring-boot